veritrans/SNAP-Woocommerce/README.md

 	- Replace any Snap API domain: https://app.sandbox.midtrans.com with UAT API domain
 </details>

+#### Customize Order Status on Payment Paid

+You can configure the status that WooCommerce Order should become when an order is successfully paid.
+This can be useful if you want, for example, order status to become "completed" once paid.

+Configure it from **WooCommerce > Settings > Payment > Midtrans > Manage** under configuration field **WC Order Status on Payment Paid**.
+Select your preferred value from the drop down.

 #### Available Custom Hooks

 <details><summary>Click to expand info</summary>